MAURITANIA (Oct 16-22, 2022)

 Dunes of Amatlich, Located southwest of the city of Atar, Erg Amatlich is a vast dune barrier 130 km x 5 km to 8 km trapped between the mountains of the Adrar plateau.
 The erg, stretching from NW to SE, originates at the cliffs of the Tifoujar Pass and extends to the Akjoujt area and the Atlantic Ocean.
 In addition, there are canyons, cliffs, cultivable basins and palm groves like Azoueïga, located on the west side of the erg.
 There are many Neolithic sites, such as the Khatt Lemaiteg.

-We arrived at the dunes at about 4 and were joined by Dahid’s group and another truck with two that we never did meet.
-Before dinner, most of us made the labourious climb up the steep dune – 2 steps up and one down.
+We arrived at the dunes at about 4 and were joined by Dahid’s group and another truck with two that we never met.
+Before dinner, most of us made the laborious climb up the steep dune – 2 steps up and one down.
 The sunset from the top of the big dunes was lovely as the pink dunes turn red ochre at dusk depending on the light.

 Overnight desert camp.
 I elected to not use the mosquito tent and was only harassed by a few flies.
 It was extremely hot all night, finally cooling down minimally at 6.

-Mon Oct 17.
-Drive 240km/ 3hrs to the Oasis of Elmedah and Legleitat, Tivoujar Passe, Wait Valley, arrive in Chinguetti.
+Day 2 Mon Oct 17.
+Drive 240km/ 3hrs to the Oasis of Elmedah and Legleitat, Tivoujar Passe, Wait Valley, and arrive in Chinguetti.

 Paysage culturel d’Azougui Tentative WHS(14/06/2001).
 The cultural landscape of Azougui consists of: the oasis and the palm grove, the oldest in the region, now with more than twenty thousand palm trees and the traditional system of canalization.
 Virtually empty at this time of the year, we drove through the “downtown” of low adobe homes to an overlook.

-The archaeological site of Azougui: First capital of the Almoravids, it is a fortress built in dry stone with a surrounding wall enlarged over time to a perimeter of several kilometers.
+The archaeological site of Azougui: The first capital of the Almoravids, it is a fortress built in dry stone with a surrounding wall enlarged over time to a perimeter of several kilometres.
 It had a role in the trans-Saharan trade of ceramics and glass, imported from the Maghreb, the Iberian Peninsula, and the Near East.
 Imam El Mejdhoub, a major mythical and religious personality, and his follower Imam El Hadramy El Morady have tombs located in the heart of the site.

 At the village, we met an unusual Scottish woman who had lived in Africa for 30 years and now had been in Azougui for 2+ years due to lack of funds.
 The village was relatively deserted but comes to life in the summer when many old residents returne to harvest the dates.
 They make enough money then to support themselves for the rest of the year.